spikehq/docs.spike.sh/incidents/how-to-change-incident-status.md

 ---
 description: >-
-  Responders can choose to change incident status on phone alerts, slack and on the dashboard.
-More support for changing statuses on email and slack is coming soon
+  Responders can choose to change incident status on phone alerts, Slack and on the dashboard.
 ---

 # How to change incident status?